drogue-iot/drogue-ajour/README.md

 }
 ```

 5b.
-When the server receives the next event from the device, it repeats step 4b. until the complete firmware have been sent.
+When the server receives the next event from the device, it repeats step 4b. until the complete firmware has been sent.
 When the final block is confirmed written, and it is desired to deploy the new firmware, the fleet-manager will send the following command:

 ```
 {